qyliu-hkust/ostep-projects/vm-xv6-intro/README.md

 ## Null-pointer Dereference

-In xv6, the VM system uses a simple two-level page table as discussed in class.
+In xv6, the VM system uses a simple multi-level page table as discussed in class.
 As it currently is structured, user code is loaded into the very first part of the address space.
 Thus, if you dereference a null pointer, you will not see an exception (as you might expect); rather, you will see whatever code